harrisonlab/Metabarcoding_projects/statistical analysis.md

 9. type (int (1/2) - required, def=1) Type 1 produces a stacked barchart by sample, type 2 a barchart by taxa
 10. fixed (bool - optional, def=F) fixed is a ggplot parameter to apply coord_fixed(ratio = 0.1)
 11. ncol (int - optional, def=1) ncol is a ggplot paramter to use n columns for the legend
-12. calcFactors (fun - required, default estimateSizefactors) user supplied function to replace DESeq2 estimateSizeFactors, to calculate size factors on the OTU count matrix. estimateSizeFactors can't handle 0 count values for all samples.
+12. calcFactors (fun - optional) user supplied function to replace DESeq2 estimateSizeFactors, to calculate size factors on the OTU count matrix (DESeq2 object will be passed to function). estimateSizeFactors can't handle 0 count values for all samples.
 Something like the below will fix this error, or use a function (edgeR - calcNormFactors) which doesn't mind 0 counts. function(d) {
 	gm_mean = function(x, na.rm=TRUE){
 		exp(sum(log(x[x > 0]), na.rm=na.rm) / length(x))